Adrienne Hill

 Adrienne Hill (22 July 1937 – 6 October 1997) was an English actress.
-In 1965, she had brief recurring roles in soap opera 199 Park Lane and as Katarina in science fiction television show Doctor Who, which ended when 199 Park Lane was cancelled after 18 episodes and her character in Doctor Who was killed off after just five episodes.
+In 1965, she had brief recurring roles in soap opera 199 Park Lane and as Katarina in science fiction television show Doctor Who.
+199 Park Lane was cancelled after 18 episodes; her character in Doctor Who was killed off after just five episodes.

 Acting career

 In 1965 Hill was cast in the regular role of Sandra Orlando for the BBC soap opera 199 Park Lane, but the series was cancelled within a fortnight, after only 18 episodes on air.

 Shortly after, she appeared in the BBC science fiction television series Doctor Who as Katarina, a Trojan handmaiden who became a companion of the Doctor—who at that time was played by William Hartnell.
 She was cast to replace Maureen O'Brien, whose character Vicki was written out of the series in The Myth Makers, the same serial that introduced Hill's character.

 Katarina was the first companion to be killed in the series, appearing in only five episodes over two serials: The Myth Makers and The Daleks' Master Plan.
 The deletion of several scenes prior to recording meant that of the 93 lines originally scripted for her character only 78 made it into the final programmes with her character's final death scene being the first shots to be recorded.
 Due to the BBC's wiping policy in the 60s and 70s, only one episode to feature her still exists in the BBC archives (episode two of The Daleks' Master Plan; "Day of Armageddon").
 Fellow cast member Peter Purves said of Hill's time on the show that "We all thought she was the permanent new girl, but it was decided that a girl coming from ancient Troy could not cope with the science elements of the show and wouldn't understand all that, so after five episodes, they just junked her, literally."